will-flores1/AutoBody-Rockville/src/pages/faq/posts/how-much-is-full-body-work-on-a-car.md

 # layout: "../../layouts/PostLayout.astro"
 category: blog
 slug: how-much-is-full-body-work-on-a-car
+headline: How much is full body work on a car?
-title: How much is full body work on a car?
+title: How much is full body work on a car? - Auto Body Services Rockville
 date: 1/22/2023
 description: While auto body restoration costs can vary greatly.
 For a good repair work, you should budget anywhere from $75 to $2,500 on average.
 draft: false